If you think paperwork and Brazilian bureaucracy sounds daunting, let me tell you something: you’re absolutely right.

 - Bring your passport, of course!

-Surprisingly, that’s it.
+Surprisingly, that was it.
 Most of the documentation we needed, we got in Brazil.
 Similarly, most of the documentation we found out we needed, we found out while in Brazil.

 As a note: I’ve seen people request a background check as part of the process.
 This did seem to be required for anyone applying for the visa via a união estável, but for a marriage it was not.
 If you’re unsure, I’d suggest checking at your local police office where you can get your fingerprints done prior to coming to Brazil and then send the results for an apostille as well, just in case.